 Historians and anthropologists say the song is about the lengths to which layabouts will go to avoid work

-Layabouts are idlers, slackers and loafers, shiftless people who are physically able to work but don’t want to.
+Layabouts are idlers, slackers, loafers, shiftless ne’er-do-wells who are physically able to work but don’t want to.
 They pretend they don’t know how to do something until the person asking them to perform a simple chore finally gives up, exasperated.
-World Heavyweight boxing champion Muhammad Ali used a version of this passive-aggressive behavior with his Rope-a-Dope strategy.
+World Heavyweight boxing champion Muhammad Ali used a version of this passive-aggressive behavior with his famous Rope-a-Dope strategy.
 Ali set a trap by leaning back against the ropes and appearing to be weak and tired so the other boxer would exhaust himself.